-Victoria Harvey and Gregor Macleod took the helm of visitor service provision at Callanish after the retirement in January of Angus Mackenzie, Visitor Centre Manager for nearly 10 years.
+Victoria Harvey and Gregor Macleod took the helm of visitor service provision at Callanish after the retirement in January of Angus Mackenzie, centre manager for nearly 10 years.

-Angus has plans to spend more time on his croft, and for a big trip to Canada in autumn this year, but Gregor says: “He’s just down the road, and if we need anything, he’s always there.”
+Angus has plans to spend more time on his croft, and for a big trip to Canada in autumn this year, but Gregor says with relief: “He’s just down the road, and if we need anything, he’s always there.”

-A visitor-counting ‘clicker’ last year numbered 50,000 visitors to the centre, and a staggering 120,000 to the Callanish stone circle itself.
+The ancient stones at Callanish are one of the world’s most famous Neolithic sites and the visitor centre provides the refreshment, information and shelter from the weather that tens of thousands need each year.
+A visitor-counting ‘clicker’ last year numbered 50,000 visitors to the centre, and a staggering 120,000 to the stone circle itself.

-“Our ‘Beneath the Peat’ project with the University of St Andrews is ongoing and research like this will be able to inform the story we tell in the new visitor centre.
-This project started in2017 and which included geophysical surveys of the peatland across the Calanais and core samples taken from Loch Roag.
-They’re due to report during 2019 but I know they have some exciting new knowledge and Neolithic finds.
+“There has been research work through 2018 by a team from St Andrews University, which included geophysical surveys of the peatland across the whole district and core samples taken from Loch Roag.
+They’re due to report during 2019 but I know they have some exciting new knowledge.

 “But it’s good that the stones have a mysterious, unknown side too, and we aim to bring together the whole story of this ancient landscape while leaving the mystery intact.”

-Victoria and Gregor’s plans for the 2019 season include a new events programme, launching soon, which will include the opportunity for locals and visitors alike to attend more events to hear music, dance and engage with the archaeology and history of Callanish.
-They will be working with local community organisations to provide what holiday-makers yearn for when they visit the Outer Hebrides.
-They’ve already participated in the new Dark Skies festival organised by An Lanntair through February, and they saw 40 people attend a ‘Supermoon Super Quiz’ hosted in Februaryevening.
+Victoria and Gregor’s plans for the 2019 season include music events and a ceilidh, working with local community organisations to provide what holiday-makers yearn for when they visit the Outer Hebrides.
+They’ve already participated in the new Dark Skies festival organised by An Lanntair through February, and they saw 40 people attend a ‘supermoon quiz’ hosted on Tuesday evening (February 19th).

-Gregor agrees: “Victoria has the creative flair and new approach, whereas I’ve been here for ten years so I’m looking more at how we can improve what we offer within the parameters of what we have already.
-We’re both feeling very positive and excited about the future.”
+Gregor agrees: “Victoria has the artistic flair and new approach, whereas I’ve been here for ten years so I’m looking more at how we can improve what we offer within the parameters of what we have already.
+We’re both feeling very positive about the future.”